Drug formulary listing decision – Buprenorphine for opioid use disorder

 Buprenorphine/naloxone sublingual (SL) tablet (Suboxone®, generics): substitution treatment in adults with problematic opioid drug dependence.

-Buprenorphine subdermal implant (Probuphine®): management of opioid dependence in patients clinically stabilized on no more than 8 mg of SL buprenorphine in combination with counselling and psychosocial support.
+Buprenorphine HCl subdermal implant (Probuphine®): management of opioid dependence in patients clinically stabilized on no more than 8mg of SL buprenorphine in combination with counseling and psychosocial support.

 Buprenorphine extended-release (ER) injection (Sublocade®): management of moderate to severe opioid use disorder (OUD) in adult patients who have been inducted and clinically stabilized on a transmucosal buprenorphine-containing product.